 Wood is also an insulative material for window frames, and it offers low conductivity.
 This means that it will prevent heat and cold from transferring into your home from the outside.

 Vinyl window frames are energy-efficient and very low-maintenance.
-This makes them a common choice for Denver window replacement projects.
+This makes them a common choice for window replacement projects in Minneapolis.

 Boosting The Efficiency of Your Current Windows

 If your budget doesn’t currently allow for brand-new windows, or if your current windows are in good shape but simply aren’t as energy-efficient as possible, there are still options at your disposal.
 Take the following steps to boost the energy-efficiency of existing windows:

 - Add caulk to gaps or cracks in the windows, then weatherstrip them.